jonaslu/iamjonas/src/posts/2021/01/literate-atomic-commits.md

 Expanding on the first rule: "I don't want to present it in a way that the compiler wants to see it.
 I present it in the form I think is easiest for the reader to understand".
 And the second rule: "So literate programming is based on the idea that the best way to communicate is to say things both informally and formally that are related".

 The link between natural language and code has been a slow and rewarding discovery.
-[How to read a code](https://www.iamjonas.me/2020/08/how-to-read-code.html) is based on transforming code back into prose using your own words.
+[How to read a code](https://www.iamjonas.me/2020/08/how-to-read-code.html)is based on transforming code back into prose using your own words.
 It's reverse engineering literate programming.

 If I can in my own words express what the program does, the code and it's workings becomes much more obvious.
 Or as stated earlier: expressing a concept in two complementary ways - both your own and the compiler's terms reinforces understanding.